How to spend a day around the city

 Here, along Bukit Tima Road, you’ll also find the Tekka Centre, Singapore’s largest indoor ‘wet’ market, selling an incredible array of produce and hard-to-find ingredients.
 Little India also boasts three significant Hindu Temple: Srinivasa Perumal, built in 1855 and dedicated to Vishnu; Sri Veeramakaliamman, constructed in 1881 and dedicated to the ferocious Goddes Kali, and Sri Vadapathira Kaliamman.

 It’s almost 5 pm, but we are not tired yet, then we decide to walk to the pedestrian Albert Street where, at its end, is located the Bugis Street Market, one of the biggest and cheapest markets to come shopping in the whole of Singapore.

 In this long covered market, you’ll find everything: over 800 shops of all shapes and sizes selling any stuff, souvenirs, accessories, clothes, electronics, houseware, and cosmetics but also local food, fresh fruit, and drink.

-We could end up our visit to Orchard road, the most famous shopping street in Singapore, plenty of iconic shopping malls, restaurants, hotels, and entertainments, but we are not about shopping.
+We could end our visit to Orchard road, the most famous shopping street in Singapore, with plenty of iconic shopping malls, restaurants, hotels, and entertainment, but we are not about shopping.

-We decide to go again at Marina Bay Sands hotel sky-bar, sipping a beer and looking at the sun disappearing at the horizon, behind the skyscrapers of this small but interesting island-country.
-See you Singapore!
+We decide to go again to Marina Bay Sands hotel sky-bar, sipping a beer and looking at the sun disappearing at the horizon, behind the skyscrapers of this small but interesting island-country.
+See you soon Singapore!